 If your cycad is outside, it will need full sun and your average temperature should be 70 F. (21 C.).

 Fertilizing four times a year will ensure proper nutrition and growth.
-A granular fertilizer for palms with phosphorus (N), potassium (P), and magnesium (Mg) will supply the all of the necessary nutrients.
+Typically, a granular fertilizer for palms with nitrogen (N), phosphorus (P), and potassium (K) that contains additional magnesium (Mg) and a complete micronutrient amendment is sufficient for cycads and will supply all the necessary nutrients.